-(1) All proposals, protests, and information submitted in response to this solicitation will become the property of the County and will be considered public records.
+- (1) All proposals, protests, and information submitted in response to this solicitation will become the property of the County and will be considered public records.
 As such, they may be subject to public review.
-Proposers should not include trade secrets in their proposals and do so at their own risk.

-Any contract arising from this RFP will be a public record.

-Submission of any materials in response to this RFP constitutes:
+Proposers should not include trade secrets in their proposals and do so at their own risk. - (2) Any contract arising from this RFP will be a public record. - (3) Submission of any materials in response to this RFP constitutes: - a.

-- a.
 Consent to County release of such materials under the Public Records Act without notice to the person or entity submitting the materials - b.
-Waiver of all claims against County and/or its officers, agents, or employees that County has violated a Proposer's right to privacy, disclosed trade secrets, or caused any damage by allowing the proposal or materials to be inspected - c.
+Waiver of all claims against County and/or its officers, agents, or employees that County has violated a Proposer's right to privacy, disclosed trade secrets, or caused any damage by allowing the proposal or materials to be inspected

+- c.
 Agreement to indemnify and hold harmless County for release of such information under the Public Records Act - d.
-Acknowledgment that the County will not assert any privileges that may exist on behalf of the person or entity submitting the materials.

-County reserves the right to withhold any materials otherwise subject to the Public Records Act during the pendency of negotiation of the contract pursuant to Michaelis, Montanari & Johnson v.
-The Superior Court of Los Angeles (2006) 38 Cal.4th 1065.

-The County may withhold corporate financial information to the extent allowed under the Public Records Act if the Proposer identifies such information as confidential.
+Acknowledgment that the County will not assert any privileges that may exist on behalf of the person or entity submitting the materials. - (4) County reserves the right to withhold any materials otherwise subject to the Public Records Act during the pendency of negotiation of the contract pursuant to Michaelis, Montanari & Johnson v.
+The Superior Court of Los Angeles (2006) 38 Cal.4th 1065. - (5) The County may withhold corporate financial information to the extent allowed under the Public Records Act if the Proposer identifies such information as confidential.

-SECTION III - QUALIFICATIONS, EXPERIENCE, AND EVALUATION CRITERIA
+QUALIFICATIONS, EXPERIENCE, AND EVALUATION CRITERIA

-3.1 MINIMUM QUALIFICATIONS
+1.22 MINIMUM QUALIFICATIONS

 Proposals not meeting minimum qualifications will be disqualified.
-A Proposer, and/or any subcontractor must meet the following minimum qualifications:
+To qualify for evaluation by a Proposal Review Committee (PRC), a Proposer, and any subcontractor must meet the following minimum qualifications: